Mark-Maged3/Credit_card_default_prediction/README.md

 [📊 View the full EDA report](https://mark-maged3.github.io/Credit_card_default_prediction/)

 ## Data Cleaning
+There were 40 duplicated entries and all of them are just inactive users so they could just be people with the same demographic except two observstions at indices 11741 and 12430 that are active, so they are the only real duplicates and they will be dropped.

-43 duplicate rows were removed, and undocumented labels were replaced with nulls and imputated using MissForest
+Undocumented labels were replaced with nulls and imputated using MissForest.

 ## Feature Engineering & Data Dictionary